JGI-Bioinformatics/jaws/docs/sphinx/source/Specifications/backend_examples.rst

 ---------------------------

-From file on cori /global/project/projectdirs/jaws_jtm/dev/etc/cromwell.conf
+From file on cori
+cromwell.conf

 .. code-block:: bash

-    JTM
-    {
-      actor-factory = "cromwell.backend.impl.sfs.config.ConfigBackendLifecycleActorFactory"
 	# this is required for shifter to find image from its registry.
 	docker {
 		hash-lookup {
 			enabled = false
 		}
 	}

+    JTM
+    {
+      actor-factory = "cromwell.backend.impl.sfs.config.ConfigBackendLifecycleActorFactory"

       config {
         runtime-attributes = """